UnnamedNetwork/UNWDS/README.md

  * [DevTools](https://github.com/pmmp/DevTools/) - Development tools plugin for creating plugins

 ## About plugins:
++ UNWDS is a SpoonDetector bypass PocketMine-MP distro.
+I don't modified into the PocketMine-MP important cores (just modified for software's behaviour after adding some constants like the distro name or custom version.)
++ I will write a document describe how the SpoonMask work as soon as possible.
 + Read [this](https://github.com/dtcu0ng/UNWDS/releases/tag/2.0.1-RC2) release note to get more info (if you're running version <2.0.1-RC2).
 + Read [this](https://github.com/dtcu0ng/UNWDS/releases/tag/2.0.4%2Bdev.19) release note to get more info with the Spoon included plugins.